harishkumar-295/Bank-note-Authentication-end-to-end-implementation-with-docker/README.md

 as it is described in about the data section, There is a gray scale pictures of notes with a resolution of about 660 dpi.
 Wavelet Transform tool were used to extract features from images.we have four features`['Variance', 'skewness', 'curtosis', 'entropy']` and we have to predict wheather Bank Note is authentic or not.

-I Have used RandomForestClassifier to predict wheather the note is authetic or not as problem is not that complex, We have Cleaned data with 0 Null values.just fitted the data and predict  with 99% accuracy on test data. and created pcikle file .
+I Have used RandomForestClassifier to predict wheather the note is authetic or not as problem is not that complex,fitted the data and predict with 99% accuracy and created pickle file to save the model .

 The pickle module implements a fundamental, but powerful algorithm for serializing and de-serializing a Python object structure.and additonally pickle is a binary file format